3 Habits That Destroy Your Smile

 3. Using a hard-bristled toothbrush

 If you are an aggressive brusher then you should opt for a soft-bristled brush.
 A hard-bristled brush coupled with hard brushing can lead to gum problems.
 Try a soft-bristled brush to save any damage to your gums and brush softly in a circular motion.
-Ask your dentist about the best brushing practices for your mouth.
+Schedule your dental cleaning in NYC and ask your dentist about the best brushing practices for your mouth.